DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/modelDarkV3.png)

-As soon as a _Vektor_ module is installed in your rack (it's a _module instance_, or _instanciated module_), you'll can freely change its model anytime: from right click context menu, select **Model** menu item, then select the model you'd like from the list.
+As soon as a _Vektor_ module is installed in your rack (it's a _module instance_, or _instanciated module_), it does a quick self-test sequence.
+You'll can freely change its model anytime you'll want: from right click context menu, select **Model** menu item, then select the model you'd like from the list.

 :information_source: _VX_ expander always inherits the _Vektor_'s model as soon as the "link" between them is established.